 The Yates Mountain Trail is a popular and rewarding Kananaskis hike from the Barrier Lake day use area.
 One of the best hikes in Kananaskis, the Yates Mountain Trail offers outstanding views of Barrier Lake and the stunning Rocky Mountains of Kananaskis Valley.

-Most hikers on the Yates Mountain Trail do it as an out-and-back hike, but we recommend combining it with the Prairie View Trail and Jewel Pass Trail to make this an outstanding loop trail.
+Most hikers on the Yates Mountain Trail do it as an out-and-back hike, but we recommend combining it with the Prairie View Trail and Jewell Pass Trail to make this an outstanding loop trail.

 To help you decide, this post describes both options for the Yates Mountain Trail.

 What You’ll Find in This Article on Yates Mountain via Prairie View Trail:

 This post contains compensated links.

 Just to make things more confusing, the Yates Mountain Trail goes by a variety of alternate names: